thomhines/interaction-design-principles/Day 15.md

 These relationships evolve as implicit rules emerge

+#### Implicit Rules

+Play Space Team
+Play Resistance

+Afterwards:
+- What are the rules of the game?
+- What are the implied rules?
+- What sort of relationship does the game force it's players to have?

+Strategy:
 Play these games:
 - Stand Up (two people sit back to back and try to stand up.
 Then, a third person is added.
 Then a fourth...)
 - Resistance
 - Great Dalmuti
-- Space Team

-Ask these about each game:
-- What are the rules of the game?
-- What are the implied rules?
-- What sort of relationship does the game force it's players to have?